Jamaat-e-Islami Pakistan

-Jamaat-e-Islami was founded in Islamia Park, Lahore, British India in 1941 by the Muslim theologian and socio-political philosopher, Abul Ala Maududi, who was widely influenced by the Sharia based reign of the Mughal Emperor Aurangzeb.
+Jamaat-e-Islami was founded in Islamia Park, Lahore, British India in 1941 by the Muslim theologian and socio-political philosopher, Abul A'la Maududi.
 At the time of the Indian independence movement, Maududi and the Jamaat-e-Islami actively worked to oppose the partition of India.
 In 1947, following the partition of India, the Jamaat split into two organisations, Jamaat-e-Islami Pakistan and Jamaat-e-Islami Hind (the Indian wing).
-Other wings of Jamaat include Jamaat-e-Islami Kashmir, founded in 1953, Jamaat-e-Islami Azad Kashmir founded in 1974, and Bangladesh Jamaat-e-Islami, founded in 1975.
+Other wings of Jamaat include Jamaat-e-Islami Kashmir, founded in 1953, Jamaat-e-Islami Azad Kashmir founded in 1974, and most notably Bangladesh Jamaat-e-Islami, founded in 1979, which remains the country's main parliamentary opposition.

 Jamaat-e-Islami Pakistan came under severe government repression in 1948, 1953, and 1963.
-During the early years of the regime of General Muhammad Zia-ul-Haq, Jamaat-e-Islami's position improved and it became seen as the "regime's ideological and political arm", with party members at times holding cabinet portfolios of information and broadcasting, production, and water, power and natural resources.
+During the early years of the regime of General Zia-ul-Haq, Jamaat-e-Islami's position improved, and it became seen as the regime's ideological and political arm, with party members at times holding cabinet portfolios of information and broadcasting, production, water, power, and natural resources.

-In 1971, during the Bangladesh Liberation War, JIP opposed the independence of Bangladesh.
-However, in 1975, it established Jamaat-e-Islami Bangladesh with Abbas Ali Khan as the first ameer.
+In 1971, during the Bangladesh Liberation War, JIP militarily opposed the independence of Bangladesh and participated in the genocide and other mass atrocities.
+However, in 1979, it established Bangladesh Jamaat-e-Islami with Abbas Ali Khan as the first ameer.
 Since the early 1980s, it has also developed close links with Jamaat-e-Islami Kashmir and acted as the vanguard of the armed insurgency in that province.